EliasAllan/Module-3-homework/README.md

 Click the Generate button
 Choose the amount of characters you would like in you password Answer the promps to choose what type of characters your password will have The password will be shown.
-Copy it or write it down for later use.
+Copy it or write it down for later use.git a
-Refresh the page if you need a new password, since the last password generated wont be deleted automatically.

-There is an old code commented out in the Javascript file, it was lengthy and had lots of repetition but it was successful in deleting the old password automatically.
-I opted for the drier code so its easier to read and understand.

 ## Screenshots